 As well as being a great story, Striker Boy is supported by a range of free resources.
 These include a literacy activity pack, an emotional resilience activity pack, and an emotional resilience assembly PowerPoint.

 You'll also get a PDF copy of the whole book, allowing you to print and annotate sections for use in the classroom.
 You don't even have to buy the book to access these resources, simply use the form below.
-If you would like to purchase copies, we offer multi-book sets.

 As a child, Jonny Zucker devoured any stories about football and footballers, and was especially influenced by a book called Goalkeepers are Different by Brian Glanville.
 He set his heart on being a writer and in particular, writing a novel that combined a football story with a thriller plot.
 Striker Boy is that book.
 On the path to becoming a writer, Jonny had worked as a primary school teacher, a FA qualified football coach and a stand up comedian.
 He was an avid Arsenal fan, and even at 40 he hadn’t quite given up hope of making it as a professional footballer.
 He lived in North London with his wife Fiona, and their three sons.